 Yes, England has a wine country!
 Plural, actually.
 The south of England happens to have incredible soil for growing grapes for sparkling and Rosé wines.
 Who knew?
 I do (now), and so will you.
 I have a post coming up this week about our local tour a few months ago, but the short version is that you need to visit Sussex wine country and bring some wine back to London with you.
 Tour the vines, taste all the lovey vino, and enjoy the spectacular English countryside.

 Options to get there:

 - NO DRIVING

 - Tour: Take one of these tours

-Once the seaside getaway for 18th and 19th century British royals, Brighton is a resort town on the south coast of England.
+This resort town on the south coast was once considered the seaside getaway for 18th and 19th century British royals.
 The Brit was born in Brighton and we were fortunate enough to get sent on a day of dates around the city.
 Seaside towns tend to be places for everyone to enjoy themselves, from families to couples to the LGBTQ community; and Brighton is no exception.

 I recommend visiting the Brighton Palace Pier, the stunning Royal Pavilion, going up the British Airways i360, browsing the shops of the Lanes, and walking along every inch of the shore.
 Brighton is also known for its selection of excellent restaurants (for all budgets), as well as being the home of Brighton Bierhaus.

 - Train: Take the Gatwick Express (1 hour) or Southern Line (1.5 hours) from Victoria Station.
 Alternate option are is taking the Thameslink from London Bridge Station

 - Tour: Once you get there, take a tour of the city, or check out the itinerary that VisitBrighton set up for the Brit and I!